Digital Bulletin

 If you have children, they are welcome to join our Sunday school classes!

-Our Scripture reading today is 1 Samuel 14:1-23 (ESV) .
+Our Scripture reading today is 1 Samuel 14:24-52.
 Hear the Word of God:

 This is the Word of the Lord.

-Song 5 – Build My Life
+Song 5 – Is He Worthy?

 Our Father in heaven,